polaternez/cyberbullying-tweet-detection/README.md

-# Cyberbullying Tweet Detector: Project Overview
+# Natural Language Processing of Cyberbullying Tweets
-This tool was created to flag potentially harmful tweets
+Cyberbullying is a serious problem that can have detrimental effects on individuals' mental health and well-being.
+Given the large volume of tweets generated daily, manually identifying cyberbullying is time-consuming and inefficient.
+This tool has been developed to address this challenge by efficiently flagging potentially harmful tweets, aiming to create a safer online environment for all.
-* Take Cyberbullying Classification Dataset from Kaggle then build our train data with under-sampling technique.
+* Used Kaggle's Cyberbullying Dataset with under-sampling.
-* Cleaning the data
+* Cleaned and transformed data for machine learning.
-* Build transformation pipeline
-* Train different models and evaluate them using cross validation.
+* Trained various models using cross-validation.
-* Built a client facing API using Flask
+* Built a user-friendly API with Flask.

 Note: This project was made for educational purposes.